alt1f923/python_tutorial/chapter one/README.md

   return x
 ```
 it will do the same thing, however, this is bad practice, as in the future some different types of variables can be edited from inside a function this way.
-  You can however compact this code down to one line, and you should try to make sure your code takes up as least amount of lines as possible, just be sure to keep it readable, [PEP 8](https://www.Python.org/dev/peps/pep-0008/#maximum-line-length) recommends a maximum line length of 79 characters (72 for comments and docstrings, which I'll bring up soon), this is what lints and formatters will try to enforce, it's good habit to keep your code succint. like so:
+  You can however compact this code down to one line, and you should try to make sure your code takes up as least amount of lines as possible, just be sure to keep it readable, [PEP 8](https://www.Python.org/dev/peps/pep-0008/#maximum-line-length) recommends a maximum line length of 79 characters (72 for comments and docstrings, which I'll bring up soon), this is what lints and formatters will try to enforce, it's good habit to keep your code succinct. like so:
 ```python
 def function(x, y):
   return (x + y) * y